Look Your Best: Create a Stellar College Application for Your Online Degree

 - Register for the ACT or SAT, if required by your chosen institutions.
 Even if you took them in high school, many universities would rather have scores from tests taken within the last 5 years.
 Ask an admissions representative about the requirements.
 If may even be able to waive the test scores, if you have enough work experience or college transfer credits.

 - There are private scholarships specifically for adult students.
 This would be the time to find them and apply.

 - Register for any CLEP tests that could turn your life and work knowledge into college credits.
 Just check first that your schools of interest accept CLEP.

-- Finish your writing samples, essays, and questions from all applications.
+- Finish any writing samples, essays, and questions from applications you may have started.

 - Complete and submit all applications.